DHCPizza/autoHotKeyScripts/README.md

 # AutoHotKeyScripts (for work)

-Tying these scripts to macro keys is what makes them powerful.
+Tying these to macro keys is what makes them powerful.

 ## Outlook Desktop Client
 ### Toggle - Read when selection changes